 To find a Valentine.”

 Suffragists did have their own pro-women’s rights valentines to pass around on February 14.
 Florey wrote that one threw shade on anti-suffragists with the phrase “no vote, no kiss.”
-But, in light of the supposed unattractiveness of suffragists according to men, many 19th-century woman enticed would-be lovers by sending cards that denied support of the women’s rights cause.
+But, in light of the supposed unattractiveness of suffragists (according to men), many 19th-century women enticed their would-be lovers by sending cards that denied support of the women’s rights cause.
 One of these cards, quoted by Florey, depicted a pretty woman surrounded by hearts, with a plain appeal: “In these wild days of suffragette drays, I’m sure you’d ne’er overlook a girl who can’t be militant, but simply loves to cook.”

 Many vinegar valentines from the late 19th century were drawn by Charles Howard, who put ridiculous caricatures of the sorry recipient in full color.
 An issue of Kindergarten Primary Magazine from 1895 worried about the moral implications of these cards for children; a teacher from Iowa wrote that she staved off the “desire to send vulgar valentines” by telling students stories from St. Valentine’s treacherous life.
 The magazine said that teachers must do what they could to help “make it a day for kind remembrance than a day for wrecking revenge.”

-As adult valentines declined in lieu of expensive dinners or gifts, the vinegar valentine became less popular, though in some locations in the 1970s, they were still selling well.
-While some might mourn the romantic February 14 of the past with its long poems and declarations of love, most of us might thank the change in trend—it’s also much less likely we’ll get a nasty note in the mail as a Valentine’s surprise.
+As valentines declined in lieu of expensive dinners or gifts, the vinegar valentine became less popular, though in some locations in the 1970s, they were still selling well.
+While some might mourn the romantic February 14 of the past with its long poems and declarations of love, it’s also much less likely we’ll get a nasty note in the mail as a Valentine’s surprise.